renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## dockerCacheVolume

+Creates and mounts a temporary Docker volume that is used as a cache for package manager files.
-Create and mount volume for manager cache files.
-Will be removed after repository processing.
+This volume will be removed after repository processing.

 ## dockerChildPrefix